NiGuangOwO/Triggernometry/readme.md

   - `Rows[i].Values.AddRange(new Variable[newWidth - Rows[i].Values.Count]);`

 ### Fixed a bug in the list method `Set`:
-- The original code inserted one fewer `VariableScalar` into the list as placeholders.
+- The original code inserted one fewer `VariableScalar` into the list as placeholders when the list needs to be expanded.
 - This caused a problem when trying to set a value at a given `index` in a list with length `index - 1`.
 The result was an appended list that lacked the value to be set.

 ### Fixed a bug in the list method `Split`: